sipeed/MaixPy/docs/doc/en/vision/find_blobs.md

     version: 1.0.1
     content: Added detailed usage for finding blobs
 ---
-Before reading this article, make sure you know how to develop with MaixPy.
-For details, please read [MaixVision -- MaixPy Programming + Graphical Block Programming](../basic/maixvision.md).
+Before reading this article, make sure you know how to develop with MaixCAM.
+For details, please read [Quick Start](../README.md).

 ## Introduction